Chart Color Schemes

 Upper Kedron demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Upper Kedron's educational attainment is notably higher than Queensland's average.
-Among residents aged 15 or above, 36.6% have university qualifications, compared to the state's 25.7%.
-University degrees are most common at 23.8%, followed by postgraduate qualifications (8.6%) and graduate diplomas (4.2%).
-Vocational credentials are also prevalent, with 35.5% of residents holding such qualifications - advanced diplomas at 13.3% and certificates at 22.2%.
+Among residents aged 15 and above, 36.6% have university qualifications, compared to the state's 25.7%.
+This includes 23.8% with bachelor degrees, 8.6% with postgraduate qualifications, and 4.2% with graduate diplomas.
+Vocational credentials are also prevalent, with 35.5% of residents holding such qualifications.

-Educational participation is high, with 36.0% currently enrolled in formal education.
+Advanced diplomas account for 13.3%, while certificates comprise 22.2%.
+Educational participation is high in the area, with 36.0% of residents currently enrolled in formal education.
 This includes 13.7% in primary education, 10.5% in secondary education, and 5.7% pursuing tertiary education.
-However, educational facilities may not be within immediate catchment boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education